King Charles's coronation: When is the bank holiday and where will it take place?

 When is King Charles III's coronation?

-It will take place at the historic Westminster Abbey, where the Coronation Ceremony has taken place for the last 900 years.
+It will take place at Westminster Abbey, where the coronation service has taken place for the last 900 years.

-Charles' coronation will be rooted in traditions that are over 1,000 years old while staying in the spirit of what the monarch's role is in the modern world.
+The coronation will be rooted in traditions that are more than 1,000 years old while staying in the spirit of what the monarch's role is in the modern world.

-He will be crowned alongside Camilla, the Queen Consort and they will arrive at the Abbey in a formal procession from Buckingham Palace — dubbed 'The King's Procession'.
+They will arrive at the Abbey in a formal procession that leaves from Buckingham Palace at 10.20am in the Diamond Jubilee State Carriage — dubbed the king's procession.

-Once the solemn, religious service is completed, they will process back to Buckingham Palace accompanied by other members of the Royal Family.
+Once the solemn, religious service is completed at 1pm, they will process back to Buckingham Palace in the notoriously uncomfortable, but grand Gold State Coach, accompanied by other members of the Royal Family.

-The day will end with an appearance by the King and his family on the balcony of Buckingham Palace.
+The day will end with an appearance by the King and his family on the palace balcony at 2.15pm, where they will watch a flypast.

 Will there be a bank holiday?